Read a digitised version of Petworth's Chaucer manuscript

-Please note the Chaucer manuscript is not on display during the winter months but you can take a look at the manuscript online using the link below.
+Please note the Chaucer manuscript is not on display currently but you can take a look at the manuscript online using the link below.

 The illuminated manuscript of Geoffrey Chaucer's 'Canterbury Tales' was created in the 1420s, only 30 years after the original was written, making it one of the very earliest surviving texts of Chaucer's masterpiece.

 This version was handwritten on vellum by a single scribe.
 We know this because the handwriting remains the same throughout.
 The scribe would have had the arduous task of copying out every word and detail from another version in order to create a new one.

 Preserving the manuscript